elastisys/compliantkubernetes/docs/adr/0015-we-believe-in-community-driven-open-source.md

 * We do not depend on the interests of any single company.
 * Our customers do not depend on the interests of any single company.
 * Business continuity is significantly simplified for our customers.
+* We have better chances at influencing projects in a direction that is useful to us and our customers.
+The smaller the project, the easier to influence.

 ### Negative Consequences

 * Sometimes we might need to give up "that cool new feature" until the community-driven open source solution catches up with their closed source or single-company open source alternative.
 Alternatively, we might need to put extra time and effort to develop "that cool new feature" ourselves.
+* Since they are not bound by vendor liability -- e.g., end-of-life promises -- community-driven projects present a greater risk of being abandoned.
+The smaller the project, the higher the risk.